Brian Taylor (basketball): Basketball career

-A 6'2" guard from Princeton University, he was selected by the Seattle SuperSonics in the second round of the 1972 NBA draft.
+A 6'2" point guard from Princeton University, he was selected by the Seattle SuperSonics in the second round of the 1972 NBA draft.
 However, he began his professional career with the New York Nets of the ABA, for whom he played four seasons, appearing in two ABA All-Star Games.
-When the Nets joined the NBA in 1976, they traded Taylor to the Kansas City Kings along with Jim Eakins and 2 first round draft picks in exchange for Hall of Famer Tiny Archibald.
+When the Nets joined the National Basketball Association (NBA) in 1976, they traded Taylor to the Kansas City Kings along with Jim Eakins and 2 first-round draft picks in exchange for Hall of Famer Tiny Archibald.
 He averaged a career-high 17 points per game in 1976–77.
 He also played for the Denver Nuggets and San Diego Clippers, before a torn achilles tendon forced his retirement in 1982.

 Taylor graduated from Perth Amboy High School in 1969.

-During the 1979–80 NBA season, Taylor led the league in 3-point field goals made with a total of 90.
+During the 1979–80 NBA season, Taylor led the league in 3-point field goals made (the season the NBA first implemented the 3-point line) with a total of 90.